BenjaSanchez/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

 I'm a computational biologist, passionate about understanding biology using math and computers.
-I'm currently located in Copenhagen, Denmark, working as a research scientist in Novonesis.
+I'm currently located in Copenhagen, Denmark, working as a scientist in Novonesis.
 Nice to meet you!